-Lucretius gives his Views on Death-The gradual Death of the Molecules of his Body-His Visions-The Presence of Spirit Children-Incurables, should they Commit Suidide?-Warration of Capt.
-Marryat-His Strange Declarations-Mis visits to Earth with Franklin-The difficulty of Spirits Communicating-The Power of the Wise Sages in Spirt-life-" That Which."
-CONVERSATION WITH A SPIRIT.
+Lucretius gives his Views on Death-The gradual Death of the Molecules of his Body-His Visions-The Presence of Spirit Children-Incurables, should they Commit Suicide! - Narration of Capt.
+Marryat - His Strange Inda. atoms -His posits to Earth with Franklin-The difficulty of Spirits Communicating-The Power of the Wise Sages in Spirt-life-" That Which."

-LECARTIUS, A SPIRIT-I have come to you to respond to your questions.
-Inquinum-No subject is more worthy of the attention of mortals, than that of death, and I desire such information from you as you may wish to impart.
+LUCRETICS, A SPIRIT-I have come to you to respond to your questions.

+INQUIRER-No subject is more worthy of the attention of mortals, than that of death, and I desire such information from you as you may wish to impart.
 You, of course, passed through the change called death?
-LUCRETIUS.-Most adjuredly, sir.
-None can escape that glorious transition From the material to the spiritual side of life.
-My transit to Spirit-life was effected by consumption, and I gave the various stages through which I gassed a careful and critical examination.
-Under the influence of that diseass, my mind retained its ordinary brilliancy to the last-indeed, it became, at times, grandly illuminated, and I caught a glimpse of the Spiritworld, though I regarded the scenes presented to my vision, as fantasms of the brain-illusions, resulting from extreme nervous prostration.
-I died gradually-like the fading of a glorious summer day, or the expiring of a lighted taper, and in proportion that my physical system became weak, my mind beamed with heavenly grandeur.
+Lucarries-Most assuredly, sir None can escape that goldon transition from the material to the spiritual side of life.
+My transit to St. i-life was effected by consumption, and I gave the various stages through which I passed a careful and critical examination.
+Under the influence of that dis case, my mind retained its ordinary brilliancy to the East-indeed, it be came, at times, grandly illuminated, and Leaught a glimpey of the Sparitworld, though I regarded the scenes presented to my vision, as fautasms of the brain-illusions, resulting from extreme nervous prostration.
+I died gradually-like the fading of a glorious summer day, of the expering of a lighted taper, and in proportion that my physical system became weak, my mind beamed with heavenly grandeur.

-Inquirer-Indeed, sir, your experiences are worthy of being recorded in the pages of history.
+INQUIRER-Indeed, sir, your experiences are worthy of being recorded in the pages of history.

 LUCRETIUS-During my sickness I learned an important lesson.
-When first prostrated by disease, I weighed 175 pounds, and after suffering several months, I only weighed 93; and before my spirit was freed from its prison cage, I was reduced to 75 pounds in weight.
-100 pounds of my body had already died-passed away, vanished, no one knew whither!
+When first prostrated by disease, I weighed 175 pounds, and after suffering several months, I only weighed 13; and before my spirit was freed from its prison cage, I was reduced to 75 pounds in weight.
+100 pounds of my body had already dich-passed away, vanished, no one knew whither!
 This gradual waste consisted in the escape of the molecules that composed my system, through regular disintegration.
 In health, they are harmoniously wedded; but in sickness, they are placed in discordant relations, and slough off.
 One hundred pounds of my system, at a certain period of my sickness, no longer existed in connection with my organism.
 Mortals would say, then, that only 75 pounds of the original 175, died, for I weighed the former amount when I finally passed away.
 The molecules of my body continued to disintegrate so long as my spirit remained attached to it, when finally the vital forces were completely exhausted.

-INQUIRER-Please explain what you mean by a molecule.
+INQUIRER-Please explain what you mean by a molecule